MicrosoftDocs/sql-docs/docs/connect/ado-net/sql/sqlclient-support-always-encrypted.md

 - `Attestation Protocol` - specifies an attestation protocol.
   - If you're using [!INCLUDE [ssnoversion-md](../../../includes/ssnoversion-md.md)] and Host Guardian Service (HGS), the value of this keyword should be `HGS`.
   - If you're using [!INCLUDE[ssSDSfull](../../../includes/sssdsfull-md.md)] and Microsoft Azure Attestation, the value of this keyword should be `AAS`.
   - If you're using Virtualization-based security (VBS) enclaves and want to forgo attestation, the value of this keyword should be `None`.
+This option is less secure than the others and should only be used when attestation isn't possible in your environment and you trust the server.
+Skipping attestation opens the application up to the possibility of a malicious server making claims that results in exposure of column encryption keys to the server.

 - `Enclave Attestation URL` - specifies an attestation URL (an attestation service endpoint).
 You need to obtain an attestation URL for your environment from your attestation service administrator.